TeamRizu/outfox-wikijs/dev/theming/Theming-4-Creating-Font.md

 }
 ```

-This actor becomes
+This actor becomes:
 ![basetextexample.png](/resources/theming/creating-a-font/basetextexample.png){.align-center}

-We have a BitmapText actor, with a custom that has the following text:
+We have a [BitmapText](/en/dev/actors/actortypes/bitmaptext/_index) actor, with a custom font that has the following text:

 ```lua
 Def.BitmapText{